yusyus/GettingAndCleaningData/README.md

 ```

-The scripts produces a txt file, TidyData.txt, which contains the average of each variable in he original set of data
+The scripts produces a txt file, TidyData.txt, which contains the average of each variable in the original set of data
-for each activity and each subject.
+for each activity and subject.
 ```
 TidyData.txt